jianlilab/jianlilab.github.io/index.md

 group: home
 ---

-# Welcome to Learning and Decision-making Lab!
+# <span style = "font-size: 80%">Welcome to Learning and Decision-making Lab!

 We are part of [School of Psychological and Cognitive Sciences](http://psy.pku.edu.cn) at [Peking University](http://pku.edu.cn).